-In 2008, our on-reserve housing program was available in 55 communities across Canada.
+In 2009, our on-reserve housing program was available in 58 communities across Canada.
 We also continued to provide financing and bridge financing for capital projects, including community centres, administration buildings, schools, health centres, museums/interpretative centres and housing.
 Through our 10 Helpful Steps outreach program, we deliver financial advice workshops to Aboriginal communities across the country.

-As a Canadian financial institution, we have taken a leadership role in developing relationships to enhance lending to Aboriginal people through agreements with Aboriginal organizations such as NACCA (National Aboriginal Capital Corporation Association), TACC (Tale'awtxw Aboriginal Capital Corporation) in BC, MBDC (Miziwe Biik Development Corporation) and Waubetek Business Development Corporation in Ontario, as well as SOCCA (Société de crédit commercial autochtone/Native Commercial Credit Corporation) in Quebec.
+As a Canadian financial institution, we have taken a leadership role in developing relationships to enhance lending to Aboriginal people through agreements with Aboriginal organizations such as National Aboriginal Capital Corporation Association (NACCA), Tale'awtxw Aboriginal Capital Corporation (TACC) in BC, Miziwe Biik Development Corporation (MBDC), Waubetek Business Development Corporation in Ontario, as well as Société de crédit commercial autochtone/Native Commercial Credit Corporation (SOCCA) in Quebec.
 Aboriginal-corporate partnerships hold tremendous potential, and we continue to seek out opportunities to work with other Aboriginal capital corporations across Canada.

-Examples of RBC support for Aboriginal access to banking services and capital in 2008 totalling more than \$64 million
+Examples of RBC capital support for Aboriginal communities totalling more than \$39 million